datamasque/DataMasque-AWS-Aurora-masking-stepfunctions-blueprint/README.md

 ###### Notes:

-- The staging RDS Aurora Cluster created will follow the same RDS endpoint name schema as the source database with a `-datamasque` postfix after the DBInstanceIdentifier:
+- The staging RDS Aurora Cluster created will follow the same RDS Aurora endpoint name schema as the source database with a `-datamasque` postfix after the DBInstanceIdentifier:

 | RDS database               | Endpoint                                                                            |